It seems strange to think about having a relationship with money, but the practicalities of money can bring about some serious emotional problems.

 Have faith in your long term money plans

 It isn’t always rainbows and unicorns unfortunately and having a relationship with money is one that lasts forever.
-Right now my relationship with money is exciting, but with any form of relationship this feeling will change depending on what life throws at you.
+Right now my relationship with money is exciting, but with any form of relationship this will change depending on what life throws my way.

-If you still don’t know how you feel about your relationship with money, a good place to start is with your budget and list of your outstanding creditors and take it bit by bit from there.
-If you want to be kept updated with valuable money tips, other cultural and career advice, subscribe to my newsletter and leave me a comment below with your questions.
+If you still don’t know how you feel about your relationship with money, start with your budget and your outstanding creditors and take it from there.